 The pilot Volunteer Mentor Service

-The Stoke-on-Trent and Staffordshire Missing and CSE Service offers a Volunteer Mentor Service as part of its Child Criminal Exploitation pilot service.
+The Stoke-on-Trent and Staffordshire Child Exploitation and Missing service offers a Volunteer Mentor Service as part of its Child Criminal Exploitation pilot service.
 This enables them to provide a gentle ‘step-down’, rather than a cliff-edge exit from the service.
 The service is able to address some things that they aren’t commissioned to do but that will make a difference to long-term change and recovery for the children and young people they work with.

 The support from mentors includes preparing CVs, job, and university applications, support with specific issues such as self-esteem, anger management, and providing awareness of community, educational and economic resources available to young people, and more.

 13-year-old Alice* was referred to the pilot scheme in December 2020, after she went missing from her residential care placement and returned two hours later.
 During her return home interview, she said “I went missing as I wanted to clear my head as I am not very happy now”.
 She explained how she was feeling, how isolated she felt in her new placement, and that she was struggling to build relationships at her school.
 The Catch22 Voluntary Mentor Service was offered to Alice, who wanted the opportunity to regularly talk to a mentor about how isolated she felt.
 By maintaining contact with her mentor, Kate has not had any further missing incidents since her Return Home Interview and the referral to the Volunteer Mentor Scheme.

 The pilot has also been able to have issue-specific volunteer ‘champions’, who are able to offer advice as needed.
 Current volunteer champions represent trans communities, care leavers, parents, and specific religions or ethnicities.